Every new posting is an opportunity for locum doctor to explore amazing new places. We will show you why locum doctor life in Forbes looks amazing!

 Ben Hall, the infamous bushranger was shot dead aged just 27, and rests in the Forbes cemetery on Boagan Gate Road.

-Everything there is to know about Ben, the Hall-Gardiner gang and his life of crime and outlaw heroism as arguably one of the most notorious bushrangers of the late 19th century, can be learnt from multiple films and documentaries that have been made about his life.
+Everything there is to know about Ben, the Hall-Gardiner gang and his life of crime and outlaw heroism.
+As arguably one of the most notorious bushrangers of the late 19th century.
+It can be learnt from multiple films and documentaries that have been made about his life.

 Nature in Forbes